What is bladder cancer?

 What can I do to reduce my risks of bladder cancer?

-There is no proven way to prevent bladder cancer, but there are preventative measures you can take to reduce your risk.
-Limiting or stopping tobacco use is the main prevention.
-Avoiding exposure to chemicals such as aromatic amines (this can be found in rubber, leather, printing materials, textiles, and paint product production and hair dyes).
-Drinking a lot of liquids may lower your risk as well.
+There is no proven way to prevent bladder cancer, but there are measures you can take to reduce your risk.
+Limiting or stopping tobacco use is one of the best ways to reduce your risk.
+Avoiding exposure to the chemicals described above and drinking plenty of liquids may lower your risk as well.